schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 ---

-In this chapter you will learn about:
+In this chapter you will learn:

-* 1

-* 2
+* How to create e new Scratch program

+* How to program the mBot using Scratch instructions

+* What is an "Arduino board"

+* What is the "Arduino Code" and how it corresponds to "Scratch Code"

+* How to upload a program to the mBot

+* How to set the LEDs on the mBot to any colour

 ---